iPhone SE 2020 vs. iPhone X comparison: Is a cheaper, refurbished iPhone X better?

 If you own a working iPhone X, there's no reason to buy the iPhone SE.
 But if you're tempted to buy a refurbished one from Apple at the discounted price, I don't recommend it unless you just really want that second telephoto camera for some reason.
 For one thing, it's likely that software updates from Apple may not be as robust on a three-year-old device than on a new one.
 Second, if you do want all the aforementioned iPhone SE upgrades or a bigger screen, it's better to get a new iPhone 11, which costs the same as a refurbished iPhone X. Read our Apple iPhone X review.

-For more details, read on for a deep-dive on how the two iPhones stack up.
+For more details, read on for a deep dive into how the two iPhones stack up.

 Design: iPhone X's bigger, sharper display

 The iPhone SE is Apple's only new iPhone that has a physical home button.
-Some people may like it because it's intuitive to use, and you don't have to use swipe gestures to return to the home screen or call up recent apps like you would on the iPhone X. The home button also houses a fingerprint reader for unlocking the phone and authorizing digital payments through Touch ID.
+Some people may prefer that because it's intuitive to use and you don't have to use swipe gestures to return to the home screen or call up recent apps like you would on the iPhone X. The home button also houses a fingerprint reader for unlocking the phone and authorizing digital payments through Touch ID.
 For biometric security, the iPhone X uses Face ID, or facial mapping sensors on the front-facing camera.

 The iPhone X also has 3D Touch, an older feature that debuted in 2015 in the iPhone 6S.
 It allows access to additional menu options and commands whenever you hard-press your finger against the screen.
 Apple began to phase out the feature in 2018 with the iPhone XR, and it's now absent from new iPhones.
 Instead, the company replaced 3D Touch with Haptic Touch.
 Haptic Touch is on the iPhone SE and does pretty much the same thing, except instead of having to press down harder on the screen, you long-press on the item.